 Biorepository

-The establishment and efficient running of a biorepository requires ethical, legal and social consideration which can be overwhelming.
-In addition to all of these considerations, effectively managing cost and availability of resources such as liquid nitrogen and dry ice is vital.
-Ethical debates particularly in Low- to Medium-Income Countries (LMIC) are important but complex.
-Fear of exploitation is a reality and an important discussion point when considering establishing a Biorepository no matter what the size.
-In addition to effective infrastructural planning it is very important to develop an agreed on governance framework at an international level that takes into consideration all aspects of equity, fairness and justice.
-Collaboration between countries in regions is an important consideration to deal with cost.
+The establishment and efficient running of a biorepository requires ethical, legal and social considerations, which can be overwhelming.
+In addition to all of these considerations, effectively managing the cost and availability of resources such as liquid nitrogen and dry ice is vital.
+Ethical debates, particularly in Low- to Medium-Income Countries (LMIC), are important but complex.
+Fear of exploitation is a reality and an important discussion point when considering establishing a Biorepository, no matter what the size.
+In addition to effective infrastructural planning, it is very important to develop an agreed-upon governance framework at an international level that takes into consideration all aspects of equity, fairness and justice.
+Collaboration between countries in regions is an important consideration to deal with the cost.

 Here we aim to:

-• Explore the value of Bio-Repositories in Low- to Medium-Income Countries (LMIC).
+• Explore the value of Bio-Repositories in LMICs.

 • Explore the regulations linked to operating a Biorepository.